Sleep impacts both mental health and physical health.

 Is Not Getting Enough Sleep Unhealthy?

 While an occasional bad night’s sleep will make you feel irritable and tired the next day, frequent inadequate sleep can wreak havoc on your health.
+Energy supplements to help support cellular energy production such as B vitamins, magnesium, or CoQ10 might be helpful for those that want to help support the body's energy processes but often don't make up for poor sleep.
 What happens if you don’t get enough sleep?
 Poor sleep can cause both mental and physical health issues.
 Research shows that sleep deprivation can lead to both health problems, such as: [5,6,7,8]

 Lack of alertness